turbot/steampipe-cloud-sdk-go/docs/OrgWorkspaceModVariables.md

 func main() {
-    orgHandle := "orgHandle_example" // string | The handle of the organization that owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where mods were installed modAlias := "modAlias_example" // string | The mod alias or mod ID for which we want the variables to be listed variableName := "variableName_example" // string | The name of the variable for which setting is to be updated
+    orgHandle := "orgHandle_example" // string | The handle of the organization that owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed. modAlias := "modAlias_example" // string | The mod alias or mod ID for which the variable setting belongs to. variableName := "variableName_example" // string | The name of the variable to get the setting for.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.OrgWorkspaceModVariables.Get(context.Background(), orgHandle, workspaceHandle, modAlias, variableName).Execute()
+    resp, r, err := api_client.OrgWorkspaceModVariables.GetSetting(context.Background(), orgHandle, workspaceHandle, modAlias, variableName).Execute()
     if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `OrgWorkspaceModVariables.Get``: %v\n", err)
+        fmt.Fprintf(os.Stderr, "Error when calling `OrgWorkspaceModVariables.GetSetting``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
     }
-    // response from `Get`: WorkspaceModVariable
+    // response from `GetSetting`: WorkspaceModVariable
-    fmt.Fprintf(os.Stdout, "Response from `OrgWorkspaceModVariables.Get`: %v\n", resp)
+    fmt.Fprintf(os.Stdout, "Response from `OrgWorkspaceModVariables.GetSetting`: %v\n", resp)
 }
 ```